-We teach Learning and Life skills which develops learner's understanding of themselves and others. and use the West Sussex Education 4 Safeguarding (E4S) materials to support our implementation of the curriculum.
+We teach Learning and Life skills which develops learner's understanding of themselves and others.
 In addition, we use the materials from The Christopher Winter Project, "Teaching RSE with confidence" which are approved by West Sussex, to further enhance our Safeguarding curriculum.
 Through weekly focussed lessons and Class Forums, children are able to discuss ideas, raise concerns and voice their opinions on all aspects of life.
 We also have a range of assemblies which cover key topics such as Anti Bullying, Mental health awareness over the course of the year.